 The Employer will permit an on-duty Shop Steward or Business Agent with the approval of the manager up to fifteen (15) minutes of paid time for the purpose of orientation of new employees within two (2) weeks of the commencement of employment.
-The Union will cooperate with supervisory personnel in this orientation process to ensure minimal operational disruption.
+The Union will cooperate with supervisory personnel in this orientation process to ensure minimal operational disruption and the Union further acknowledges that such access may not be accommodated based on operational need.